 \section{Conclusions}

-In this paper, we embark on a comprehensive examination of the localization phenomena on the domain wall brane within the context of squared curvature gravity in a five-dimensional spacetime framework.
-The initial segment of our study is dedicated to reviewing the mechanisms through which the tensor field achieves localization when coupled with the gravitational field in this brane model.
+In this paper, we embark on a comprehensive examination of the localization phenomena on the domain wall brane within the context of squared curvature gravity in a 5D spacetime framework.
+The initial segment of our study is dedicated to reviewing the mechanisms through which the tensor field achieves localization when coupled with the gravity in this brane model.
 Building upon this foundational understanding, we extend our exploration to the localization dynamics of the $q$-form field on the brane, taking into account its coupling interactions.
-The coupling function under consideration is bifurcated into two distinct segments: one associated with the gravitational field and the other with the background scalar field.
-Through meticulous calculations, we derive the zero-mode function, formulate the Schr\"{o}dinger-like equation, and quantify the four-dimensional effective action for the $q$-form field localization on the brane.
-Furthermore, we delve into a detailed analysis of the localization properties of 0-form, 1-form, and 2-form fields when coupled to both the gravitational field and the scalar field on specific membranes.
+The coupling function under consideration is bifurcated into two distinct segments: one associated with the gravity, and the other with the background scalar field.
+Through meticulous calculations, we derive the zero-mode solution, formulate the Schr\"{o}dinger-like equation, and quantify the 4D effective action of the $q$-form field localization on the brane.
+Furthermore, we delve into a detailed analysis of the localization properties of the 0-form, 1-form, and 2-form fields when coupled to the gravitaty and the background scalar field on a specific thick brane.
 Our investigation is enriched by numerical calculations, from which we extract a diverse array of results depicted through relevant figures.

-Our findings illuminate the critical role of the parameter $\displaystyle C_2$ in the localization process of $q$-form fields to the gravitational field alone within a five-dimensional spacetime.
-The behavior of the wave function, as described by the Schr\"{o}dinger-like equation at infinity, diverges into three distinct scenarios contingent upon the values of $\displaystyle C_2$: \begin{itemize} \item For $\displaystyle C_2<\frac{1}{2}$, the mass spectrum capable of localization is confined to the zero mode, with no additional mass spectra observable. \item A value of $\displaystyle C_2=\frac{1}{2}$ yields a finite number of localizable mass spectra. \item When $\displaystyle C_2>\frac{1}{2}$, an infinite array of localizable mass spectra emerges. \end{itemize} This delineation necessitates a discussion on the conditions where $\displaystyle C_2$ surpasses zero, a prerequisite for the existence of localized zero modes.
+Our findings illuminate the critical role of the parameter $\text C_2$ in the localization process of the $q$-form fields coupled to the gravity within a 5D spacetime.
+The localization behaviors of the massive modes, described by the Schr\"{o}dinger-like equation at infinity, diverge into three distinct scenarios contingent upon the values of $\text C_2$: \begin{itemize} \item For $\text C_2<1/2$, there is no localized massive mode; \item For $\text C_2=1/2$, there will be a finite number of localized massive modes; \item When $\text C_2>1/2$, an infinite discrete mass spectra emerges. \end{itemize} This delineation necessitates a discussion on the conditions where $\text C_2$ surpasses zero, a prerequisite for the existence of localized zero modes.